microsoft/FluidFramework/api-report/base-host.api.md

 import { IFluidObject } from '@fluidframework/core-interfaces';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
 import { IProxyLoaderFactory } from '@fluidframework/container-definitions';
-import { IQuorum } from '@fluidframework/protocol-definitions';
-import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
-import { ITelemetryBaseLogger } from '@fluidframework/common-definitions';
 import { IUrlResolver } from '@fluidframework/driver-definitions';
 import { Loader } from '@fluidframework/container-loader';